gatling/gatling/src/sphinx/quickstart.rst

 Now we have a basic Simulation to work with, we will apply a suite of refactoring to introduce more advanced concepts and DSL constructs.

-The resulting simulations are available in the folder ``user-files/simulations/computerdatabase/advanced/``.

-Step 01: Bring order into this mess
+Step 01: Isolate processes
 -----------------------------------

-Presently our Simulation is a bit messy, we have a big scenario without real business meaning.
+Presently our Simulation is one big monolithic scenario.

 So first let split it in composable business processes, like one would do with PageObject pattern with Selenium.
-This will ease the writing of various scenarios by user population.
+This way, you'll be able to easily reuse some parts and build complex behaviors without sacrificing maintenance.

 In our scenario we have three separated processes: